 4. Help your baby soothe themselves to sleep

 Teach your baby how to soothe themselves to sleep when they wake up in the middle of the night.
 This sleep training creates an ideal situation where you and your partner have an uninterrupted sleep, and your baby learns to comfort themselves without needing your presence or help.
-Read this post to learn how to teach your baby to self-soothe.

 5. Monitor their daytime naps